-As part of Conversations on COVID-19, a webinar series hosted by the Caltech Science Exchange, Richard Flagan discussed new research on the effectiveness of masks.
 An expert in aerosol processes, Flagan is the Irma and Ross McCollum-William H. Corcoran Professor of Chemical Engineering and Environmental Science and Engineering.
 He uses advanced instruments to study the chemistry and movement of tiny particles and droplets suspended in the air, which are called aerosols.
 That focus gives him a unique perspective to evaluate how well masks work to prevent the transfer of COVID-19 viral particles from person to person through the air.
 Here, he answers questions from the public, submitted during the December 2020 webinar.

 The questions and answers below have been edited for clarity and concision.